 All trials showed statistically significant improvement with Tamsulosin in female lower urinary tract symptoms (especially in women with predominant voiding dysfunction) as well as improvements in quality of life and sleep quality.

-However, several side effects were reported, including, dizziness and asthenia, stress incontinence and urgency, fatigue, drowsiness, and hypotension.
+However, people reported several side effects, including, dizziness and asthenia, stress incontinence and urgency, fatigue, drowsiness, and hypotension.

 Tamsulosin has been studied and found helpful for reducing excessive nighttime urination in women.